 “Designated license revocation” means any license revocation or commercial license disqualification for an implied consent violation within ten years of two or more qualified prior impaired driving incidents.

-The term “designated offense” includes a DWI violation of the first or second degree or involving a person whose driver’s license is cancelled as inimical to public safety or subject to B-Card (no alcohol) restrictions.
+The term “designated offense” includes a DWI violation of the first or second degree or involving a person whose driver’s license is cancelled as inimical to public safety or subject to “no use” of alcohol or controlled substances restrictions.

-Minnesota law provides that the arresting office may seize the vehicle and requires that the prosecuting attorney serve notice to the owner(s) of the intent to forfeit.
-The forfeiture is conducted administratively, unless within 30 days the owner and/or the driver appeals the forfeiture action by filing for a judicial determination of the forfeiture.
+Minnesota law provides that the arresting officer may seize the vehicle and requires that the prosecuting attorney serve notice to the owner(s) of the intent to forfeit.
+The forfeiture is conducted administratively, unless within 60 days the owner and/or the driver appeals the forfeiture action by filing for a judicial determination of the forfeiture.

-A vehicle is subject to forfeiture under this law only if:
+A vehicle is subject to forfeiture only if:

 it was used in the commission of a designated offense and the driver was convicted of that offense or failed to appear at trial on it; or